 From what I remember, my first time to buy from eBay was in 2009.
-So far, I have bought 28 times off eBay.
-Mostly I had good experiences but there was one time that my item was lost.
-During that time, the seller shipped a new item and I received it.
-Generally, it’s more about shipping late, rather than lost.
+So far, I have bought 37 times off eBay.
+Mostly I had good experience with it but there was only one time that the item was lost.
+However, it was still worrying free since the seller shipped the item one more time and I received it.
+Thus, I assure you it’s more about late shipping, rather than lost or scam.

 #1 Sign up a PayPal account

 In this case, let’s talk about a bank associated with Khmer banks.
-So, you will need to have a debit card.
-After registering, PayPal deducts USD2 (It could be more or less, I forgot) from us and would return after verifying with the 4 provided digits that they sent to our bank account.
+So, you will need to have a debit card before signing up a PayPal account.
+After registering, PayPal deducts USD2 (It could be more or less, I forgot) from us and would return after verifying the four given digits to our bank account.

 #2 Inspect the seller

 First of all, before you decide to purchase anything from eBay, you should notice the star rating that a dealer possesses because whenever a dealer receives a complaint about their service/ product (e.g., damaged product), the rating decreases.
 Personlly, I look for a buyer with rating above 95% or else I don’t risk buying any items from them.

 Not everyone could give feedback to the dealer to decrease the rating, only those who already purchased could do so.
 Once you bought a product, you will be given a chance to give feedback.
 Thus, do not give feedback immediately, you need to wait and see the product to be delivered first.